DAkinyemi/Vortex_in_Cell_Method/README.md

 Test three involved two particles and allowed us to see if they interact correctly.
 One particle is located at (0.25, 0.5) and another at (0.75, 0.5).
 The expectation is that both particles should rotate around the center (0.5, 0.5).

-### Test 4
+### Test 4: Complicated Distribution

-Test four is best explained looking at the supporting PDF document titled ""
+Test four includes 2 complicated distributions.
+It is best explained looking at the supporting PDF document titled "Test4".

 ## Deployment

-Assuming you have changed into the directory that contains the both the Vortex_in_Cell.py file and the ConvSolver.py file, in your terminal window run the following code:
+Assuming you have changed into the directory "Python_Code" that contains the both the Vortex_in_Cell.py file and the ConvSolver.py file, in your terminal window run the following code:

 ```
 python3 Vortex_in_Cell.py